KalebRaymond/Real-Deal-Tic-Tac-Toe/README.md

 I would have added a function to determine whether two tic-tac-toe games were reflections/rotations of eachother, thus reducing the search space for learning from past games, but the complexity of transforming each game eight times and performing a linear search each time outweighed the benefits.
 There might be some better way of checking such as bijectional mapping or something, but there are bigger fish to fry.

+The bulk of this program was spent trying to decipher what V(s) <- V(s) + α`[ V(s') - V(s) ]` meant in terms of code (with procrastinating in the README coming in close second.)
+All the articles on temporal difference reinforcement learning are written in highly theoretical language - perhaps it is my duty to spoonfeed others who shall follow in my path.

 ## Handy references ##
 ### Method branch numbers refer to this list.
 1. https://users.auth.gr/kehagiat/Research/GameTheory/12CombBiblio/TicTacToe.pdf